atgreen/green-orb/README.md

 Green Orb is a lightweight monitoring tool that enhances your application's reliability by observing its console output for specific patterns and executing predefined actions in response.
-Designed to integrate seamlessly, it's deployed as a single executable binary that runs your application as a subprocess, where it can monitor all console output, making it particularly useful in containerized environments.
+In addition to regex-driven signals, Green Orb can run scheduled actions on fixed intervals or cron schedules.
+Designed to integrate seamlessly, it's deployed as a single executable binary that runs your application as a subprocess, where it can monitor all console output and schedule periodic tasks—ideal for containerized environments.
 Green Orb acts as a proactive assistant, handling essential monitoring tasks and enabling SREs to automate responses to critical system events effectively.

 ## Features